8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 I changed the settings for what to do with capital gains and dividends in the Traditional IRA.
 Instead of reinvesting automatically, they’ll go into the settlement fund, which affords me the opportunity to choose how to reinvest them.

 I realized a flaw in my spreadsheet; [more on that below](#spreadsheet-update).
 I changed how I plan to update the Morningstar data for each fund in my portfolio; going from annually to quarterly.
 In July 2022 I put the data in.
-Then, on a whim, I decided to do it again this paycheck and realized the numbers shifted enough to impact the portfolio.
+Then, on a whim, I decided to update the data this paycheck and realized the numbers shifted enough to impact the portfolio.

 When I did my regular contribution toward the multi-factor fund using the 15, 35, 50 limit order setup, the funds (and the market) rallied a bit and none of the orders executed.
 I did the 40-60 setup over the next three trading days, and none of the orders executed.
 I decided to modify the setups again; these changes are described in the [investing section](/experiences/finances/personal-budget/#investing) of the personal budget.